$effect

 Does not run during server side rendering.

-const const context: CanvasRenderingContext2Dcontext =
+const const context: CanvasRenderingContext2Dcontext = let canvas: {

 width: number;